seraphjane/SimpleCGRA/README.md

 # *SimpleCGRA*
 *SimpleCGRA*: An Open-Source Platform for Temporal-Mapping CGRAs

-We are still tidying the codes of SimpleCGRA.
+We are still tidying the codes of *SimpleCGRA*.
 The codes of all modules are available.
 We will keep improving *SimpleCGRA*.

 ## How to compile and run *SimpleCGRA*?